The mutually normalizing regular subgroups of the holomorph of a cyclic group of prime power order

 When no confusion can arise, we will still refer to this action as \emph{conjugation}.
-We will see that the mutual normalizing graphs are composed by subgraphs whose orders are strictly related to the size of the conjugacy classes of this action.
+We will see that the local normalizing graphs are composed of subgraphs whose orders are strictly related to the size of the conjugacy classes of this action.
 Therefore, it will be useful the following straightforward result.

 \begin{corollary} \thlabel{thm:gamma_counts} In the notation of \thref{thm:gamma_conj_class_regular}, is the cardinality of the conjugacy class under automorphisms of a given regular subgroup $N\le\hol(G)$. \end{corollary}